 The Moringa tree or the brede mouroum has been used to treat a wide array of diseases by the Egyptians, Romans and Greeks yet it is still poorly understood and used in Mauritius.
 Most probably because people do not actually know the health benefits of the tree that all take for granted.

-The name Moringa comes from the Tamil word murungai (because the plant is known to originate from India) meaning twisted pod because of the appearance of the giant pod that the plant produces.
-It grows well in arid regions and can reach heights up to 10 m tall.
-The bark is around 40 cm in diameter and is usually greyish in colour once the tree comes to maturity.
-The flowers are very small, white and occur in clusters; the fresh fruit is thick, long and green reaching up to 30 cm in length.
-The tree is also known as drumstick tree (because of the long fruits) or ben oil tree (ben oil is used as a base for perfumes).
+The name Moringa comes from the Tamil word murungai (because the plant is known to originate from India) meaning twisted pod because the seeds grow in long and big pods.
+Moringa grows well in arid regions and can reach heights up to 10 m tall.
+In general, the bark is around 40 cm in diameter and is usually greyish in colour once the tree comes to maturity.
+Moreover, the flowers are very small, white and occur in clusters; the fresh fruit is thick, long and green reaching up to 30 cm in length.
+The tree is also known as the drumstick tree (because of the long fruits) or ben oil tree (ben oil is used as a base for perfumes).

 Basically, every part of the moringa tree is edible and is beneficial to health.
 But the most important parts that are used in cooking and medicine are the leaves, seeds and pods.
 The table shows the nutritional composition of these parts .